armory/docs/content/en/scale-agent/install/_index.md

 ---
-title: "Armory Scale Agent for Spinnaker and Kubernetes Installation"
+title: Get Started with the Armory Scale Agent for Spinnaker and Kubernetes
-linkTitle: "Installation"
+linkTitle: Get Started
 description: >
   Learn how to install the Armory Scale Agent for Spinnaker and Kubernetes in your Kubernetes, Spinnaker, and Armory CD environments.
 weight: 1